SeanGreenbaum/Azure-VMCompute/README.md

 ## In the High Availability Options section:
 This section covers the High Availability options for the VM(s) being deployed

-- Needs High Availability: Default is No. If changed any other value, then more options are exposed.
-    - Other options: Yes - Availability Zones, Yes - Availability Sets
+- Needs High Availability: Default option is No. Other options are Yes - Availability Zones, Yes - Availability Sets
+### No
+The current deployment does not have any HA requirements of the Azure Platform.
+No other questions asked

 ### Yes - Availability Zones
 If set to Yes - Availability Zones, another drop down is exposed